-In the case of commercial APIs, the quality and timeliness of gathering this data are twice as important because the tariff plans (and therefore the entire business model) depend on it.
+In the case of commercial APIs, the quality and timeliness of gathering this data are twice that important, as the tariff plans (and therefore the entire business model) depend on it.
 Therefore, the question of how exactly we're identifying users is crucial.